 First off, all employees need feedback, 4 out of 10 workers are actively disengaged when they get little to no feedback.
 Leaders should be providing positive feedback to recognize the team’s good work and corrective feedback to help them grow in real-time.
 This is one of the most effective and cost-efficient ways to develop high performing teams.
-Encouraging 360-degree feedback throughout the organization is a way to build a strong sense of team.
+Encouraging 360-degree feedback throughout the organization is a way to build a strong sense of team (and also helps establish a culture of feedback).
 This process can be made easier with a 360 feedback software to hold employees accountable and document all feedback conversations.

 Second, managers should be holding 1:1s with team members.
 1:1s allow for managers to check-in and analyze the employee’s progress towards their goals and make sure they are on the right track.
 It also allows for managers to catch poor performance quicker so they can figure out a way for the employee to improve.
 72% of managers indicated that 1:1s were one of the most important things they do to manage performance and therefore should be a priority within the organization.

 Third, leaders should be documenting feedback and 1:1 conversations with every team member.
 If these conversations are documented, managers can go back and analyze if team members are improving, what their skills and weakness are, and make data-driven decisions about their talent.